MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-04-add-table-to-report-reporting-services.md

 ms.subservice: reporting-services
 ms.topic: tutorial
 ms.custom: updatefrequency5
-#customer intent: As a SQL Server user, I want to add a table data region and fields to a report layout using SQL Server Data Tools (SSDT) so that I can effectively design and preview my reports.
+#customer intent: As a SQL Server user, I want to use drag and drop in SQL Server Data Tools (SSDT) to quickly create a report layout.
 ---
 # Tutorial: Add a table to the report (Reporting Services)

-After you define the dataset, you can start designing the paginated report.
+In this tutorial, you can design a paginated report.
 You create a report layout by dragging and dropping report objects from the **Toolbox** pane to the **Design surface**.

 Items that contain repeated rows of data from underlying datasets are called *data regions*.
-After you add a data region, you can add fields to the data region.
+After you add a data region, you can add fields.
 A basic report has only one data region.
 You can add extras to display more information such as a chart.

 In this tutorial, you: